vuejs/docs/src/guide/components/registration.md

 }
 ```

-Note that **locally registered components are _not_ also available in descendent components**.
-In this case, `ComponentA` will be made available to the current component only, not any of its child or descendent components.
+Note that **locally registered components are _not_ also available in descendant components**.
+In this case, `ComponentA` will be made available to the current component only, not any of its child or descendant components.

 ## Component Name Casing